The Quest to Save Monet’s Beloved French Church From Climate Change

 Climate change in Normandy

 Rising temperatures are changing much of France’s landscape.
-France’s wine industry has begun seeing the flavor profile of grapes change.
-Scientists and the French government are looking at new grape varietals as a result.
+France’s wine industry has begun seeing the flavor profile of grapes change as growing seasons shrink.
+Scientists and the French government are looking at new grape varieties as a result.

 vineyard

 Vineyards across the country’s wine-producing regions are moving to more sustainable growing methods.
-In Bordeaux — the wine capital of the world — 100 percent of vineyards will be certified organic, biodynamic, or sustainable, or in transition, by 2025.
-Already 65 percent of winemakers in the region meet the criteria.
+In Bordeaux — the wine capital of the world — 100 percent of vineyards are aiming for certified organic, biodynamic, or sustainable, or transitional status as of last year.
+Already, more than 65 percent of winemakers in the region meet the criteria.

 But transitioning the wine region to sustainable growing methods won’t stop the impact of climate change on France.
 Global shifts are needed, warn the world’s leading climate organizations.
 Without significant efforts to reduce heat-trapping emissions across transportation, energy, and agriculture, experts say the planet will surpass the 1.5° C Paris Agreement threshold, pushing the planet into extreme weather events including increased droughts, floods, and fires.

 For the Northern France coastlines, any efforts to thwart climate change’s impacts may already be too late.
 “The changes here around are huge.
-We moved from around three major cliff crash events per year to now a dozen crashes,” captain Stéphane Dodivers told EuroNews last year.
+We moved from around three major cliff crash events per year to now a dozen crashes,” captain Stéphane Dodivers told EuroNews.

 “And we are just talking about this 30km part of the Normandy coastline.
 Personally, I feel very sad about this, because it means that the cliffs will have another face and, for certain in a few decades the arcs of Etretat won’t exist any longer,” Dodivers said.